Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMainWindow-DockOption-VerticalTabs-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x10
-    :digest: f5081ec2f80674dd1139aecdaf3693ab
+    :digest: 594f112ef92f4416f1318143d79e6020

 The two vertical dock areas on the sides of the main window show their tabs vertically.
 If this option is not set, all dock areas show their tabs at the bottom.
-Implies .
+Implies AllowTabbedDocks.
 See also :sip:ref:`~PyQt6.QtWidgets.QMainWindow.setTabPosition`.